Blog Post

 How does design QA improve accessibility testing?

-Design QA catches visual accessibility issues scanners miss — contrast in context, focus indicators, touch targets, and component state coverage — by comparing Figma designs against staging builds.
+Design QA catches visual accessibility issues scanners miss — contrast in context, focus indicators, touch targets, and component state coverage — by comparing design specs against staging builds.